Youhorng/ad_performance_optimization/README.md

 - Address class imbalance through techniques like oversampling or undersampling.

 #### b.
 Model Training
-- Train various classification models (e.g., Logistic Regression, Random Forest, XGBoost).
+- Train classification model with Logistic Regression.
 - Tune hyperparameters and perform cross-validation to improve model performance.

 #### c.
 Model Evaluation
-- Evaluate the model using relevant metrics (e.g., accuracy, precision, recall, F1-score, AUC).
+- Evaluate the model using relevant metrics.
 - Select the best-performing model based on its ability to predict whether a user will click on an ad.

 ## Conclusion